Oomnitza/oomnitza-connector/README.md

 `sync_field`: The Oomnitza field which contains the asset's unique identifier (we typically recommend serial number).

 `dep_uuid`: Additional id of the Apple DEP group used to extend the data pulling from the Airwatch with additional details.
 Feature is supported by Airwatch starting from v9.2

 #### Default Field Mappings
     To Be Determined

-### Apple DEP Configuration
-`url`: the url of the Apple DEP MDM server

-`api_token`: the server token that should be obtained from Apple DEP MDM server

-`sync_field`:  The Oomnitza field which contains the asset's unique identifier (we typically recommend serial number).

-#### Default Field Mappings
-    To Be Determined